fmarino-412/SABD_project2_BallettiMarino/readme.md

 ### flink_dsp package

-This package contains classes for queries' topologies building and execution using Flink framework.
+This package contains classes for queries' topologies building and execution using Flink as DSP framework.

 #### flink_dsp.query1 package

 * `AverageDelayAggregator.java` used to aggregate data for the first query using daily, weekly and monthly windows,
 * `AverageDelayOutcome.java` representing the aggregation result,
 * `AverageDelayProcessWindow.java` used to set correctly windows' start times,
-* `MonthlyWindowAssigner.java` is a custom thumbling window that assign tuples to a window basing on the event time month (this was necessary due to differences in month durations) and
+* `MonthlyWindowAssigner.java` contains a custom thumbling window assigner for tuples separation by event time month (this was necessary due to differences in month durations) and
 * `Query1TopologyBuilder.java` that builds the topology of the first query.

 #### flink_dsp.query2 package